statOmics/DD_benchmarks/README.md

 The `benchmarks/` folder contains the following benchmarks:

 * `lupus/`: benchmarks on the Lupus data
+* `lupus-n_patients/`: benchmarking the effect of the number of subjects using the Lupus data

 Each subfolder is accompanied by R scripts in a `scripts/` folder and R Markdown files in the `analysis/` folder. `Makefile`s are provided to control the order in which the scripts should be